SnapSearch/SnapSearch-Client-PHP/README.md

 Just extract `src/SnapSearchClientPHP/` folder into your library location.
 Then use your own PSR-0 autoloader to autoload the classes.

-You can also use the supplied autoloader through:
+You can also use the supplied autoloader.
+First clone this project to your desired location, then write:

 ```
-require_once('src/SnapSearchClientPHP/Bootstrap.php');
+require_once('SnapSearch-Client-PHP/src/SnapSearchClientPHP/Bootstrap.php');
 \SnapSearchClientPHP\Bootstrap::register();
 ```